electron/electron/docs/tutorial/first-app.md

 const electron = require('electron')
 ```

-The `electron` module exposes is feature in namespaces.
-The lifecycle of the
+The `electron` module exposes features in namespaces.
+As examples, the lifecycle
-application is managed through `electron.app`, windows can be created using
+of the application is managed through `electron.app`, windows can be created
-the `electron.BrowserWindow` class.
+using the `electron.BrowserWindow` class.
 A simple `main.js` file might just wait
 for the application to be ready and open a window:

 ```javascript